AChedozeau/Defi-IA-2022/README.md

 ## training models and making predictions

-  - Download the "DATA_RAINFALL.zip" file from : https://drive.google.com/file/d/1o9vYYGwRR_S20GwI3SNI36GeLSerC3x2/view?usp=sharing , or run the preprocessing part that creates it.
-Unzip the file, make sure the folder is next to `main_model.py` and that you dont have a `DATA_RAINFALL\DATA_RAINFALL` after unzipping.
+  - Download the "DATA_RAINFALL.zip" file from : https://drive.google.com/file/d/10xF6B2JB-cEftuSWBBWLvF_FETbXBVpc/view?usp=sharing , or run the preprocessing part that creates it.
+Unzip the file, make sure the folder is next to `main_model.py`.
 This folder contains the data after preprocessing.
   - Run `main_model.py`, this file runs training on MLP and LGBM models, creating the prediction .csv files afterwards.